SysEngTeam20/native-granite-compilation/README.md

 # Granite Compiled Inference via llama.cpp
- - Marwan Yassini Chairi El Kamel
- Forked - HTTP server for llama.cpp by:
+ This is a fork of [native-granite-compilation](https://github.com/quantum-proximity-gateway/native-granite-compilation) which implements more advanced features such as support for Windows compilation and HTTP server for easier/better external services calling.
  - Allen Bridi

 ## Overview